PhyloCanvas/phylocanvas.github.io/src/md/quick-start.md

 * [History](/plugins/history)
 * [Metadata](/plugins/metadata)

+This also includes [the Phylocanvas polyfill](/install#polyfill) for browsers that don't support certain required features.

 For larger applications we recommend [using a module bundler and package management system](/install) to include only the plugins you need.

 ## Next Steps